Gilgamesh in the arts and popular culture: Reception after rediscovery

 Theodore Ziolkowski, a scholar of modern literature, states, that "unlike most other figures from myth, literature, and history, Gilgamesh has established himself as an autonomous entity or simply a name, often independent of the epic context in which he originally became known.
 (As analogous examples one might think, for instance, of the Minotaur or Frankenstein's monster.)"
 The Epic of Gilgamesh has been translated into many major world languages and has become a staple of American world literature classes.
 Many contemporary authors and novelists have drawn inspiration from it, including an American avant-garde theater collective called "The Gilgamesh Group" and Joan London in her novel Gilgamesh (2001).
 The Great American Novel (1973) by Philip Roth features a character named "Gil Gamesh", who is the star pitcher of a fictional 1930s baseball team called the "Patriot League".
 Believing that he can never lose, Gil Gamesh throws a violent temper tantrum when an umpire goes against him and he is subsequently banished from baseball.
 He flees to the Soviet Union, where he is trained as a spy against the United States.
 Gil Gamesh reappears late in the novel as one of Joseph Stalin's spies and gives what American literary historian David Damrosch calls "an eerily casual description of his interrogation training in Soviet Russia."
 In 2000, a modern statue of Gilgamesh by the Assyrian sculptor Lewis Batros was unveiled at the University of Sydney in Australia.

 Starting in the late twentieth century, the Epic of Gilgamesh began to be read again in Iraq.
 Saddam Hussein, the former President of Iraq, had a lifelong fascination with Gilgamesh.
 Hussein's first novel Zabibah and the King (2000) is an allegory for the Gulf War set in ancient Assyria that blends elements of the Epic of Gilgamesh and the One Thousand and One Nights.
 Like Gilgamesh, the king at the beginning of the novel is a brutal tyrant who misuses his power and oppresses his people, but, through the aid of a commoner woman named Zabibah, he grows into a more just ruler.
-When the United States pressured Hussein to step down in February 2003, Hussein gave a speech to a group of his generals posing the idea in a positive light by comparing himself to the epic hero.
+When the United States overthrew him in 2003, Hussein gave a speech to a group of his generals posing the idea in a positive light by comparing himself to the epic hero.